Bangkok taxi complaints: are they necessary?

 Honestly?
 Less than ten.

 In fact, for me, Bangkok taxi drivers are superb.
-Taxi rides are inexpensive, the drivers are almost always friendly and pleasant and, in 10 years of taking thousands of rides with them, I’ve been cheated out of just a few baht a couple of times.
+Taxi rides are inexpensive, the drivers are almost always friendly and pleasant and, in 10 years of taking thousands of rides with them, I have been cheated out of just a few baht a couple of times.

 So, no, I don’t believe Bangkok taxi drivers are bad.
 In fact, I think most of them are lovely.